tcolgate/godinstall/README.md

 - Optional verification of debsigs signed packages
 - Allow upload of lone deb packages, without changes file
 - Optionally only verify debsigs signatures on lone uploads
+- Control the number of version and revisions retained (see Pruning)
 - Run scripts on package upload, and pre/post repository regeneration
 - pool layout is used, with configurable groupings
 - A git-inspired sha1 object store is used on the backend, with